-The "golden standard" of a down payment on a house is 20 percent — but that is largely unrealistic for the modern homebuyer (especially a first timer).
-If you're entering the realm of homeownership for the first time and applying for a mortgage with a down payment of less than 20 percent, you'll have an increase on your monthly payment (or, alternatively, the total amount of closing costs) due to something called private mortgage insurance (PMI).
+The "golden standard" of a down payment on a house is 20 percent — but that is largely unrealistic for the modern homebuyer (especially a first timer or someone who lives in a pricey market).
+If you're entering the realm of homeownership for the first time and applying for a mortgage you can still buy a home with less than 20 percent down.
+However, you'll have an increase on your monthly payment (or, alternatively, the total amount of closing costs) due to something called private mortgage insurance, otherwise known as PMI.

 How Much Does Private Mortgage Insurance Cost?

-As a general rule, a lender requires private mortgage insurance for any conventional loan for which the down payment is less than 20 percent, but some other variables factor into the decision.
-When the lender requires PMI for the loan, it can be anywhere from 0.25 percent to 2.25 percent of your loan balance each year, and to determine at which end of this range your PMI premiums will fall, lenders look at:
+As a general rule, a lender requires private mortgage insurance for any conventional loan for which the down payment is less than 20 percent, but how much it costs depends on many variables.
+When the lender requires PMI for the loan, it can cost anywhere from 0.5 percent to 1 percent of your loan balance each year, and to determine at which end of this range your PMI premiums will fall, lenders look at:

 - Size of loan